1. Ada

 Common cold FAQs

-Q: Do I have a common cold or flu?
+Q: Do I have the flu or a cold?

-A: No, there is currently no cure for the common cold.
-However, a cold will in most cases disappear naturally and its symptoms can be managed through a combination of self-care (drinking fluids, resting, etc) and medication (painkillers, decongestants, etc).
+A: A cold will in most cases disappear naturally and its symptoms can be managed through a combination of self-care (drinking fluids, resting, etc) and medication (painkillers, decongestants, etc).
 As a cold is viral in nature, antibiotics are ineffective.

 Q: What is the typical duration of a common cold?